 Our mission remains the same.
 For over three decades, we have served and equipped God’s missionary people for the renewal of the Church and its faithful participation in God’s mission.
 Dr. Ockenga’s compelling vision enables Gordon-Conwell to further extend his legacy now through GCI for global and missional engagement.
 Read more about Dr. Ockenga.

-Today, GCI is comprised of seven centers, two initiatives (GCI Korea and GCI Sport), and three global partners who support the Church and equip Kingdom workers with practical skills to impact the world.
+Today, GCI is comprised of multiple centers, initiatives, and partners who support the Church and equip Kingdom workers with practical skills to impact the world.